MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 #### Task 1: Enable a client application to access the Azure SQL Database service.

 In this task, you will enable a client application to access the Azure SQL Database service.
 This will be done by setting up the required authentication and acquiring the Application ID and Secret that you will need to authenticate your application.
-T

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **App Registrations** and press the **Enter** key.